abdul-Basit-15/DAA-168-Fall-2020/README.md

 This repository contains assignments and project submitted to DAA course offered in Fall 2020 at PafKiet.
 **Project** documentation,code and files are in **Phase_Final** folder.

+## Algorithm ##
+For rather broad concerns, DP may not be feasible.
+Actually, DP strategies are very successful.
+If we disregard a few technical specifics, then in the number of states and behavior, the worst case time DP methods take to find an optimal strategy is polynomial.
+DP is exponentially faster than any direct search in the policy space, as each policy will have to be carefully investigated by direct search to provide the same assurance.

 ## Reference ##
 https://www.codesdope.com/course/algorithms-backtracking/